New Zealand OSPAs 2023 Judges

 During his teaching tenure at APCSS, Professor Azizian also designed and coordinated regional security sector workshops and national security strategy development activities.
 His areas of expertise are security sector governance, national security strategy, international security and diplomacy.
 Professor Azizian has published several books as well as numerous book chapters, journal articles and working papers on international and national security topics.

-Ngaire has been in the security industry since 1995 beginning as a security guard, conducting training and assessing against industry standards, and is now currently the Security Risk and Training consultant for RISQ New Zealand / Bespoke Security Group.
+Ngaire has been in the security industry since 1995 beginning as a security guard, then conducting training and assessing against industry standards, conducting security audits against codes of practice, delivery security-related client specific programmes, and is currently the Security Risk and Training consultant for RISQ New Zealand / Bespoke Security Group.

-Ngaire has been an ASIS International member for over 15 years and is the first female Chairperson of the ASIS New Zealand Chapter.
+Ngaire has been an ASIS International member since February 2005, for 18 years and was the first female Chairperson of the ASIS New Zealand Chapter.
 She is also the first female to have double ASIS International certifications, the Certified Protection Professional (CPP) and Physical Security Professional (PSP).

-Ngaire has also been a judge for the New Zealand Security Awards representing ASIS for the last few years and is also one of the recent award winners of the Women in Security Awards Aotearoa.
+Ngaire has also been a judge for the New Zealand Security Awards representing ASIS for the last few years and has judged for the Women in Security Aotearoa awards.

-Ngaire is a member of the Security Institute (UK), New Zealand Institute of Professional Investigators (NZIPI), an individual associate member of the New Zealand Security Association (NZSA) and a member of the International Foundation of Protection Officers (IFPO).
+Ngaire is a member of the Security Institute (UK), New Zealand Institute of Private Investigators (NZIPI), an individual associate member of the New Zealand Security Association (NZSA), a member of the International Foundation of Protection Officers (IFPO) and a member of International CPTED Association member (Crime Prevention through environment design).

 Bridgette has expertise in strategic-decision making in the context of uncertainty and developing organisational resilience (OR) strategy that has helped inform policy and practice in both NZ and the UK.